 To showcase our capability of providing customised solutions for the expanding nuclear market of India, our Global Key Account Manager, Stijn Sarens addressed the 5th India Nuclear Build Congress in Mumbai this May.

 The India Nuclear Build Congress is one of the most recognized nuclear industry conferences in India, focusing on Nuclear Power Projects, both under construction and proposed.
 The event focused on national policy, international collaboration, nuclear partnerships, nuclear liability, financing & risk management, projects updates, reactor technologies, and supply chain and fuel cycle.
 The event was attended by stakeholders from the government, regulators, utilities/operators, reactor vendors, EPCs, consultancies, nuclear fuel cycle companies, and technology & service providers to address the emerging trends and challenges of the Indian nuclear sector.

-Sarens talked about the newly launched SGC-250 cranes and its capability to serve the nuclear sector.
-Stijn also discussed our custom designed solutions for optimization and safer and faster execution of nuclear power projects.
+Sarens talked about the newly launched SGC-250 and its capability to serve the nuclear sector.
+Stijn also discussed our custom designed solutions for optimisation and safer and faster execution of nuclear power projects.
 He adds, "It was a great platform to address the key decision makers of the nuclear sector, understand the needs of the sector, and design apt solutions.
 The audience was very enthusiastic about our massive SGC-250 crane and its unique features."